Srikanthbaddenapelli/instagram-logo/README.md

 # instagram-logo
-I have created INSTAGRAM LOGO by using HTML and CSS.
+I have created an INSTAGRAM LOGO by using HTML and CSS.